Romance & Women’s Fiction author Jen Gilroy/Rose Warner

-Jen Gilroy writes romance and women’s fiction – uplifting books with heart and hope – about women finding home, family and new beginnings, and finding themselves too.
+Jen Gilroy writes sweet contemporary romance and, as Rose Warner, historical women’s fiction – uplifting books with heart and hope – about women finding home, family and new beginnings, and finding themselves too.

 About Me

-After a varied career in academia, business and government, I’m now lucky to be a full-time writer.
+After a varied career in academia, business and government, I’m now a full-time writer.
 I live with my family in small-town Ontario, Canada, although as a dual British-Canadian citizen also call England home.

-My women’s and historical fiction debut, The Sweetheart Locket, a dual timeline WW2 and contemporary novel, released from Orion Dash in March 2022.
+My women’s and historical fiction debut, The Sweetheart Locket, a dual timeline WW2 and contemporary novel, released from Orion Dash in March 2022 and is currently available in audio.

 I’ve been a finalist for the Romantic Novelists’ Association’s (RNA) Joan Hessayon Award and Romance Writers of America’s (RWA®) Golden Heart® award.
 Amazon named my third book, Back Home at Firefly Lake, a ‘Best Book of the Month: Romance’ in December 2017.

-In the UK, and for women’s fiction, I’m represented by Kiran Kataria at Keane Kataria Literary Agency
+For UK-focused women’s fiction, I’m represented by Kiran Kataria at Keane Kataria Literary Agency.

 I’m a member of the RNA and Women’s Fiction Writers Association (WFWA).